psolymos/psolymos.github.io/_posts/2018-08-30-fitting-removal-models-with-the-detect-r-package.md

 Mm2 <- cmulti(Y | D ~ TSSR, X, type="mix")
 ```

-We did not fit a null model for this parametrization, because it is identical to the `Mf0` model, so that is what we use to compare AIC values and inspect the summary for the best supported model with the `JDAY` effect in this case.
+We did not fit a null model for this parametrization, because it is identical to the `Mf0` model, so that model `Mf0` is what we use to compare AIC values and inspect the summary for the best supported model with the `JDAY` effect in this case.

 ``` r
 Mm_AIC <- AIC(Mf0, Mm1, Mm2)